The Best Phones Under Rs. 50,000 You Can Buy in India

-Whether its cameras or raw performance, many buyers aspire to upgrade to phones with better features and performance.
-The sub-Rs.
-50,000 segment is interesting since manufacturers strive to differentiate themselves from one another while also trying to offer increased value with premium designs.

-Features such as an IP rating are not guaranteed in this segment, but Samsung's Galaxy S20 FE 5G undercut the competition by offering it along with wireless charging in 2021.
-Its 2022 successor the Galaxy S21 FE 5G has carried on that tradition and remains one of the few smartphones under Rs.
-50,000 that offers wireless charging as well (along with the iPhone SE (2022) and the Nothing Phone 1).
+Rs.
+50,000 is a very good budget to have if you're looking for a premium smartphone with flagship-level performance, very good cameras, premium aesthetics, and very quick charging.
+The most recent additions to this list includes the OnePlus 10T 5G and Google Pixel 6a.
+Other premium features such as an IP rating are not always guaranteed in this segment, but we do have a few exceptions.

-While eye-catching designs, capable processors and good primary cameras are the least one can expect from these smartphones, manufacturers have also recently improved charging speeds.
-Brands including Realme and OnePlus have taken the lead by offering 150W and 160W chargers in the box (on particular models) which are capable of charging phones fully in around 20 minutes.
-If you are looking for something that can handle a 6 foot drop several times, a dip in the pool or a mountain bike ride, HMD Global has also introduced its unique Nokia XR20, which happens to be the only rugged smartphone you can officially purchase in India.
+Besides stylish-looking smartphones, you can also find rugged phones.
+If you are looking for something that can handle a six foot drop several times, a dip in the pool, or a mountain bike ride, HMD Global has its unique Nokia XR20, which happens to be the only rugged smartphone you can officially purchase in India.
 Indeed, there's plenty of variety to choose from.

 So, here are the best smartphones priced under Rs.
-50,000 in India, reviewed and rated by Gadgets 360, in no particular order.
+50,000 in India that are reviewed and rated by Gadgets 360, in no particular order.

 |Phones under Rs.
 50,000